 Habicht (10 Jan 1943 - 19 Jan 1943)

 Haudegen (19 Jan 1943 - 15 Feb 1943)

 Sturmbock (23 Feb 1943 - 26 Feb 1943)

 Amsel (22 Apr 1943 - 3 May 1943)

 Amsel 2 (3 May 1943 - 6 May 1943)

 Elbe (7 May 1943 - 10 May 1943)

 Elbe 2 (10 May 1943 - 14 May 1943)

 1 Aug 1943

 U-383 was last seen by the aircraft with a heavy list to port and men jumping overboard.
-Kremser reported to the BdU that they were unable to dive and the boat out of control.
-U-218, U-454 and U-706 were ordered to give assistance and air cover and the escort of three torpedo boats was promised for the next day.
-However, U-454 had been lost earlier that day and the nearby U-218 heard the attack but was unable to locate U-383 in the night.
-The search continued the next day but both U-boats were attacked by aircraft and the torpedo boats passed the area without sighting anything.
-U-383 apparently foundered during the night due to the extensive damage recieved in the air attack.(Sources: Franks/Zimmerman)
+Kremser reported to BdU that they were unable to dive and the boat was out of control.
+U-218, U-454 and U-706 were ordered to give assistance, with air cover and an escort of three torpedo boats promised the following day.
+However, U-454 had been lost earlier that day, and U-218, despite hearing the attack from nearby, was unable to locate U-383 in the darkness.
+The search continued the next day, but both U-boats were attacked by aircraft, and the torpedo boats searched the area without sighting anything.
+U-383 apparently foundered during the night due to the extensive damage.(Sources: Franks/Zimmerman)

 1 recorded attack on this boat.